End-to-End Solana Smart Contract Development in Rust

 }

-Constraints in #[account(...)] aren't just syntax sugar.
-They compile into explicit checks before instruction execution.
+Constraints in #[account(...)] are not just syntactic sugar.
+They compile to explicit checks executed before the instruction logic.
 If a constraint is violated — the transaction reverts before instruction logic runs.

-For most unit tests use solana-bankrun — it runs a synthetic runtime in memory without starting a validator.
-A test taking 3 seconds on localnet (400ms per slot) executes in 50ms.
-Critical for fuzzing.
+For most unit tests, we use solana-bankrun — it spins up a synthetic runtime in memory without starting a validator.
+A test that would take 3 seconds on localnet (a slot every 400 ms) executes in 50 ms — 60 times faster.
+This is critical for fuzzing.

-Integration tests — on localnet via anchor test.
-Add --skip-local-validator where the test scenario requires real programs (Associated Token Program, Metaplex) — clone their state from mainnet via --clone.
+Integration tests run on localnet via anchor test.
+We add --skip-local-validator where the test scenario requires real programs (Associated Token Program, Metaplex) — we clone their state from mainnet using --clone.

-Solana limits each transaction to 1.4M compute units by default (can request up to 1.4M via SetComputeUnitLimit).
+Solana limits each transaction to 1.4M compute units by default (you can request up to 1.4M via SetComputeUnitLimit).
 Serialization/deserialization via Borsh is expensive for large structures.

 Practice: split large state structures into multiple accounts.
 Instead of one ProgramState with 50 fields — several specialized accounts.
 Less data deserialized per call — less CU spent.

 Second technique: zero_copy accounts via #[account(zero_copy)] in Anchor.
-Data reads directly from memory without Borsh deserialization.
-On structures >1KB saves 30-50% CU.
+Data is read directly from memory without Borsh deserialization.
+On structures >1KB, we save 30-50% CU.

 |---|---|---|